The Don CeSar: Construction

-In 1924, Thomas Rowe purchased 80 acre of land in St. Petersburg, Florida for $100,000 to begin his dream of building a "pink castle".
+In 1924, Thomas Rowe purchased 80 acre of land in St. Petersburg and Pass-a-Grille for $100,000 to begin his dream of building a "pink castle".
 He hired architect Henry Dupont to design the hotel and Carlton Beard as contractor.
 To ensure the stability of the hotel on the shifting sand and avoid the high cost of sinking so many pilings, Beard devised a floating concrete pad and pyramid footings.
 To this day, there is no sign of evident settling of the hotel.
 The architecture is a blend of Mediterranean and Moorish styles modeled after different hotels and developments that Rowe and Beard saw in Palm Beach, Coral Gables and Boca Raton.
 Arched openings, red clay tile roofs, balconies, stucco over hollow tile and tower like upper stories were some of the elements that they borrowed.
 The original design called for a $450,000 six-story hotel with 110 rooms and baths.
 It was expanded to 220 rooms and 220 baths, and the costs soared to $1.25 million, 300% over budget.
 Rowe named it Don Ce-Sar after Don César de Bazan, the hero of William Vincent Wallace's opera Maritana.

+Thomas Rowe’s main motivation for the design of Don Cesar came from his love for an opera singer named Lucinda.
+They could not be together because of the singers’ parents’ disapproval so Thomas put his time into the creation of the ‘Pink Place’ as tribute to her.

+However, Don Cesar over the years has received several renovations, for example in 2011 there was a seven-million-dollar renovation replacing the Don Cesar’s tropical design with a more modern look meant to appeal to younger tourists and visitors.
+These changes were conducted by removing a fountain located on the fifth floor which was a replica of the same fountain that Thomas Rowe and Lucinda met while he was in London; the renovation also included other upgrades across the property.